Get to the starting line with your crayons and pencils! Imagine a garage full of 32 Cool Cars |

 Coupés.
 Each race vehicle being built on a production-based unibody riding on essentially stock suspension

+components.
 This homologation class brought all the big guns to a factory sponsored war for muscle car dominance:

 Ford, General Motors, Chrysler, and AMC.